rnestler/rnestler.github.io/content/articles/2026/2026-08-10_using_swiss_hosted_open_weight_llms_with_opencode.md

 which almost forces me to use their proprietary tool and I'm also sending quite a lot of data to them through my use of their services.

-All that lead me to research which providers of LLMs exist in Switzerland.
+All that led me to research which providers of LLMs exist in Switzerland.
 <https://mydata.ch/schweizer-ki-anbieter> gives a nice overview of some
 existing providers.
 Infomaniak stood out because they have an affordable pay by use plan and have some decent open weight models available.